 Single-URL browser monitors

 An HTTP monitor is a simple HTTP request.
 You can use it to check if your website or API endpoint is available.
 As with browser monitors, HTTP monitors run automatically at regular intervals.
 HTTP monitors are executed by an ActiveGate and require a special ActiveGate configuration.
-With this configuration you can use HTTP monitors to check the availability of your internal resources that are inaccessible from outside your network.
+With this configuration, you can also use HTTP monitors to check the availability of your internal resources that are inaccessible from outside your network.

 The supported browsers for each synthetic feature are included in the following table.